 A wise man once said, if you can not control the outcome of a crisis, why not have a good time while having the crisis.
 So, as always, I listened to the wise man.
 That wise man was me, by the way!

 My name is Amrit Panigrahy.
-And my little “quarter life crisis” made me chase my passions more vigorously.
+My little “quarter life crisis” made me chase my passions more vigorously.
 And I turned into a self-taught freelance photographer, a storyteller and a traveller.

 This website is a collation of my work and my passion.
 You can find my latest work here.
 To view the photographs that I have taken please click here.
 You can read my short stories here, and my poems here.
 You can also go through my life experiences here, so that you do not commit the same mistakes that I did.
 And if photography is your thing, you can read about it here.
 Through my writings I also narrate those “lesser-known” facts about history (click here).
 Travelling is my first love and you can read my expression here.